jmatss/lang/README.md

 Creates a null/empty value of the specified type `T`.

 ### `@is_null(expr: T)`
 Checks if the given argument `expr` is null/0.
+The type `T` must be a pointer type.

 ### `@ptr_add(ptr: {T}, amount: u32)`
 Adds the value of the second parameter `amount` times the size of the type `T` to the pointer `ptr`.